Dave Cadigan

-David Patrick Cadigan (born April 6, 1965) is a former American football offensive lineman in the National Football League.
+David Patrick Cadigan (born April 6, 1965) is an American former professional football player who was an offensive tackle in the National Football League (NFL).

-Early years
+Early life

 Cadigan was born in Needham, Massachusetts.
 He prepped at Newport Harbor High School in Newport Beach, California.

 College career

-Cadigan was drafted in 1988 in the first round with the eighth overall pick from the University of Southern California.
+Cadigan was selected in 1988 in the first round with the eighth overall pick from the University of Southern California.

 Professional career

 Cadigan played for the New York Jets between 1988 and 1993 and for the Cincinnati Bengals in 1994.